mlinderm/npsv3/README.md

     npsv3
 ```

-And then from within the container, build odgi
+And then from within the container, build odgi (optionally with the `--fresh` option for `cmake` to force reconfiguration):
 ```
-cmake -S /opt/odgi -B /opt/odgi/build \
+cmake -S /opt/odgi -B /opt/odgi/build --fresh \
     && cmake --build /opt/odgi/build -- -j 2
 ```
-and finally the npsv3 package
+and finally the npsv3 package (which may require the `--break-system-packages` to `pip` depending on the underlying distribution):
 ```
-python -m pip install -e .
+python3 -m pip install -e .
 ```

-You can run the unit tests with `hatch run test`.
+You can run the unit tests with `hatch test`.

 ## License